petersn/x-or-y/README.md

 Despite the dichotomous name, you may have as many different classes as you want.

 TODO: Document all the issues and bugs.
 For example, currently `makeself` cds into the temp dir before running my script, so paths input to the resultant binary have to be absolute. :/

+## Dependencies

+This project has a lot of dependencies.
+For Ubuntu/Debian users:

+    # Install the Python dependencies.
+    pip install tensorflow
+    pip install tflearn
+    pip install PIL
+    pip install numpy

+    # Install additional dependencies.
+    apt-get install makeself
+    apt-get install nodejs

+    # Finally, install scraper.js's dependencies.
+    # This must be run from within the x-to-y/ directory.
+    npm install

+If you cannot install `PIL` via pip and you're on Ubuntu/Debian, then `sudo apt-get install python-pil` might work for you.

+If you run `x_to_y` and it crashes while "Scraping images" then you might have forgotten to install `scraper.js`'s dependencies by running `npm install` (installs ~150 MiB of dependencies.).

 ## License